This module covers the basic concepts of applied mathematics relevant to the Computer Games Technology programme.

 Rates of change, derivatives of standard functions.
 Rules for derivatives of sums, products, quotients and composite functions.
 Higher derivatives and applications.
 Indefinite and definite integrals − integration methods.
 Application to areas, mean values, etc.

 Plane coordinate geometry of lines, circles and conic sections.
 Vectors in 2 and 3 dimensions, scalar and vector products − use in projection and 3D geometry.

 4 Matrices and Transformations

 Basic matrix operations, determinants, inverses.
 Solving linear equations by matrix inverse.
 Matrix transformations of the plane − translations, scalings, rotations and reflections.
 Homogeneous coordinates.

 5 Kinematics in a straight line

 Newton's laws of motion.
 Momentum and impulse, collision of bodies (1−dimensional, elastic and inelastic).
 Kinetic and potential energy, elastic strings.
 Work and Power.
 Coplanar forces.
 Friction.

 Statement on Teaching, Learning and Assessment

 The module will be delivered by a mixture of lectures and tutorials.
-There will be a formative test during structured feedback week.
-Assessment will be by a practical portfolio of applications of mathematics in Matlab, and by an end of semester exam.
+Assessment will be by a Portfolio of analytical problem solving, and by an end of semester exam.